enriclluelles/route_translator/README.md

     ```

     Note that only the routes inside a `localized` block are translated

-5. Include this filter in your `ApplicationController` if you want to set
-   the I18n.locale value from the value set in the route
+    N

+5. Your I18n.locale will be set up automatically from the url param when
+   it's available.
+To disable it add this to your controller

     ```ruby
-        before_filter :set_locale_from_url
+        skip_before_filter :set_locale_from_url
     ```

 Configuration